brestok-1/weather_script/README.md

 pip3 install -r requirements.txt
 ```

+3. Create a .env file and paste the data from the .env.example file into it
+4. Sign up to OpenWeather service and add your API key into .env file
-3. Run the file weather
+5. Run the "weather" file

-## <div align="center">Thank you for taking the time to review my project.
-Enjoy reading!👋</div>
+## <div align="center">Sunny weather for you!👋</div>